Cimba - Multithreaded Discrete Event Simulation

 It is powerful, fast, reliable, and free.

-• Cimba simmulated processes are full asymmetric stackful coroutines.
-It is possible to pass control between processes at any depth of the call stack, not just in a single generator function.
+Cimba simulated processes are full asymmetric stackful coroutines.
+It is possible to pass control between processes at any depth of the call stack, not just from a single generator function.
 This enables well-structured coding of arbitrarily large simulation models.
 As a first-order object, a simulated process can be passed as an argument to other functions, returned from functions, and stored in data structures, allowing rich and complex interactions between processes.

-• As a C program, Cimba is easy to integrate with other libraries and programs.
+As a C program, Cimba is easy to integrate with other libraries and programs.
 You can call CUDA routines for model physics or to enhance your simulation models with GPU-powered agentic behavior.
-You could even call the Cimba simulation engine from other programming languages, since the C calling convention is standard and well- documented.
+You could even call the Cimba simulation engine from other programming languages, since the C calling convention is standard and well- documented for language bindings.

-• Fast: The speed from multithreaded parallel execution translates to high resolution in your simulation modelling.
+Fast: The speed from compiled C code and multithreaded parallel execution translates to high resolution in your simulation modelling.
 You can run hundreds of replications and parameter variations in just a few seconds, generating tight confidence intervals in your experiments and high density of data points along parameter variations.

 Application areas for Cimba